|

 ArchitectureScale-out SoftwareDisaggregated HW/SW

-Architect’s Verdict: For pilots and mid-sized clusters (8–32 nodes), WEKA is often easier to fund and deploy.
+For pilots and mid-sized clusters (8–32 nodes), WEKA is generally easier to fund and deploy.
 For hyperscale, petabyte-scale data lakes, VAST offers a compelling unified platform.
+The decision isn’t about which is technically superior — it’s about which fits your operational model at your current scale.

 Infographic comparing WEKA's distributed storage architecture with VAST's D-Box centralized metadata approach for AI clusters.